Simar-Bhatti/Temperature-and-Humidity-Monitoring/README.md

 - Serial monitoring
 - OLED display (SSD1306)
-- Cloud logging (e.g., Google Sheets / IoT dashboards)
+- Cloud logging (e.g., Google Sheets / IoT dashboards like Blynk)

 The project is modular and easy to extend for real-world IoT use cases.